Bruce Leak: WebTV

 He is one of the co-founders of WebTV Networks, a company founded in 1995 that enabled households to access the Internet through their televisions.
-He also served as the company's chief operating officer and later president.
+He also was the company's chief operating officer and later president.
 WebTV Networks was purchased by Microsoft in 1997 and absorbed into the Microsoft Network.
 Leak became the President of Microsoft's WebTV Network subsidiary.

 Carrier IQ

 In 2005 Leak co-founded Carrier IQ, a company that provides embedded analytics to the wireless industry through embedding diagnostic software in the mobile phone.
-He served as CEO until his replacement by Mark Quinlivan in late 2006.
+He was CEO until his replacement by Mark Quinlivan in late 2006.
 Mr. Quinlivan left Carrier IQ in 2010.
 In 2011 Larry Lenhart was appointed CEO.
 In early 2016, Carrier IQ ceased operations and it was announced that AT&T had acquired software assets and staff from the company.

 Playground Global

 In early 2015 Leak co-founded Playground Global, alongside Andy Rubin, Matt Hershenson and Peter Barrett.
 Playground Global is a combination venture capital fund and tech incubator that provides resources, mentorship and funding to startups making hardware devices.
 As of late 2015, Playground Global had raised more than $300 million from investors including Google, Hewlett-Packard Co., electronics manufacturer Hon Hai Precision Industry Co., Tencent Holdings Ltd., Redpoint Ventures, and Seagate Technology PLC.